csfloat/extension/src/README.md

 When try to mutate a page, you also want the ability to create new UI components, potentially _reusing_ the styling on the page.
 For example, you'd create a component that shows the float for a given item.

-CSGOFloat's Extension uses Web Components via the library [Lit](https://lit.dev/).
+CSFloat's Extension uses Web Components via the library [Lit](https://lit.dev/).
 Each UI mutation is a separate component that has its own state management and rendering logic.

 You can find our components in `/components`.